ethereum-oasis-op/baseline/docs/baseline-protocol/layer-2-scaling-and-bridges.md

 1. Any local step of a workgroup can be "materialized" into a token transaction on the mainnet.
 2. Determine exit or trigger conditions for exiting a process
-3. Upload a "composite" proof to used by all workgroups to a Merkle Tree Set on the mainnet.
+3. Upload a "composite" proof to be used by all workgroups to a Merkle Tree Set on the mainnet.
 4. Anchor signatures and timestamp deltas for offchain consensus, as inputs to a wrapped rollup (R1CS) circuit.
 5. Verify wrapped proof contents and transfer token from one workgroup to another (tied to verifying entry criteria for the target workgroup)